drshyamsundaram/depa-world/internal/definitions/depa_definitions.md

 **Example:**
 Hash records of datasets, training parameters, and models used by HealthModels are logged in the AI Chain for auditability.

 ---

+### 1.1.15 Consent Manager (CM)
+**Definition:**
+A consent manager is an entity that acts as a consent collector for the user and mediates personal data flows from DPs to DCs.

+**Example:**
+Account Aggregator (AA) System: The Account Aggregator network in Indian financial services is the most referenced real-world DEPA consent manager example.
+It enables users to share financial data securely by granting explicit consent through registered AA entities (like CAMS FinServ, Finvu, NADL, OneMoney.
+Another India example is the DigiLocker Integration: A consent manager forwards requests to users for data stored in DigiLocker, enabling privacy-protected digital data sharing.

+**Notes:**
+DEPA architecture allows multiple entities to play the role of a CM and each must have its own front-end (a mobile app, a Web app, or a human agent who interfaces with a mobile/Web app) for interacting with users.
+A CM cannot access data of users, even in encrypted form, unless it is also an DC and accesses information in that capacity.
+Its role is primarily to enable consent collection, based on which data is shared from DPs to DCs.
+It also enables discovery of DPs from which user data can be shared.
+Consent managers are a key mechanism for ensuring **privacy by design** in our architecture.
+---

 ## 1.2 Categories of Data